solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 ## Proof that Validator violated a Lockout
+Given two votes A and B to determine whether they are slashable, the protocol is:

+Find whether A or B is older, meaning which one contains the highest voted slot.
+Let's say it's B

+Find the slot `v_s` the vote that is greatest common ancestor of A and B. Let the first vote greater than s in A and B be called `v_a` and `v_b` respectively

+Apply `v_b` onto A. All votes in `A >= v_a` should be popped off.
+If not, these two votes are slashable.

-To submit a proof that the validator violated a consensus rule, the prover needs to submit two votes.
+For example: To submit a proof that the validator violated a consensus rule, the prover needs to submit two votes.

 * vote A: 0, 1, 2, 3
 * vote B: 0, 1, 5